 Bond is able to attack Renard and holds him at gunpoint, while the guy does that thing all Bond-villains do and explains the plot.

 Renard: I did spare your life at the banker’s office.
 That’s right.
 I couldn’t kill you.
 You were working for me.
 You delivered the money, killed King.
 Now you brought me the plane.

 He also tells Bond that Elektra is going to die in 20 minutes if a “certain phone call isn’t made,” and proceeds to brag about how he got to rape her during the kidnapping fun times.
 Bond figures he’s bluffing and goes to kill him anyway, though as he’s about to, Renard pulls out Elektra’s catchphrase too.

 Also, a wild Christmas appears with the colonel.
-She figured out that the guy who knew nothing about atomic testing sights isn’t actually a nuclear physicist, so actually bothered to Google image-search him, unlike every other person on the site.
+She figured out that the guy who knew nothing about atomic testing sights isn’t actually a nuclear physicist, so she Google image-searched Arkov, unlike every other person on the site.
 Bond tries to explain how Renard’s men are the imposters stealing the bomb, and Colonel Akakievich thinks everything is shady enough to ask everyone to get up to the surface.
 Renard and his people begin murdering everyone, even though Bond had just got done telling him “firefight will bring down half the army from above.”
 Lucky for them this never happens.